Gazi2050/react-votecom/README.md

 ```

 ## Introduction
-React-votecom is a package that provides easy-to-use components for adding voting and commenting features to your React applications.
-It simplifies the process of managing voting statistics and integrates seamlessly with your React projects.
+React-votecom is a package that provides easy-to-use components for adding voting and commenting features to your Ts,Js,React applications.
+It simplifies the process of managing voting statistics and integrates seamlessly with your projects.

 ## Package Overview
 The react-votecom package includes several functions and interfaces to manage voting statistics, perform voting operations, and handle comments.